roaked/roaked.github.io/content/docs/code/bin-packing/genetic-algorithm.md

 ## 1 Theoretical Remarks

 Genetic Algorithm (GA) stands as an adaptive method employed for resolving search and optimization dilemmas.
 Operating across numerous generations, it simulates the evolutionary process observed in natural populations, adhering to the principles of natural selection and the concept of "survival of the fittest."
-By emulating this phenomenon, genetic algorithms possess the capability to "evolve" solutions for real-world problems, provided they have been encoded effectively.
+By emulating this phenomenon, GAs possess the capability to "evolve" solutions for real-world problems, provided they have been encoded effectively.

 While GA does not assure convergence or the discovery of the global optimal solution, it does tend to furnish an "acceptably good" solution relatively swiftly, on average.
 Typically, GA is extensively tailored to suit specific applications, resulting in a myriad of variants.
 Consequently, pinning down a singular "generic" or "traditional" GA proves challenging due to this diversity.
 Nevertheless, a study of the foundational concepts behind early GA, along with exploration of its various adaptations, enables the identification of key operations, culminating in a conceptualization of a "traditional" GA.